Group Size: Maximum 24 passengers

 Day 11 - Etosha National Park

-Your second day in Etosha allows another full day to continue your exploration of the park.
-No day on safari is ever the same and the suspense before that special sighting is the motivation that keeps our eyes wide open.
-Tonight a second opportunity presents for those who wish to do an optional night drive, while the floodlit waterholes ensure that your game viewing continues deep into the night.
+Your second day in Etosha allows for a full day to continue your exploration of the park.
+No day on safari is ever the same and the suspense before that special sighting is the motivation that keeps your eyes wide open.
+You will explore the edges of Etosha Pan in search of the abundant wildlife that occur in the park.
 (BLD)

-Included Highlight: Craft market stop enroute, short walk through Windhoek with your guide.
+Included Highlight: Walk through Windhoek with your guide.

 Today travel east and make your way to neighbouring Botswana and the Kalahari Desert.
 Starkly different to the Namib Desert after which Namibia is named, the Kalahari is no less dramatic and covers over 900 000 square kilometres.
 The San people have long been associated with this harsh environment and tonight you will enjoy a dance evening that provides an insight into their culture of song, dance and story-telling.
 (BLD)